 A picture is worth a thousand words, and a video is worth a thousand pictures.
 For many businesses and organizations, video security cameras are a must-have item.
 A video security system can provide businesses with a source of truth for what happened during a particular event.
 This footage can be useful for determining who is responsible for broken equipment, arbitrating workplace disputes, and prosecuting theft.

 Placing multiple security camera displays around a store can quickly become an expensive undertaking.
 Each setup needs a display screen and a device that renders the live image to the monitor screen.
 While many businesses use a standard PC to render the footage on a security camera monitor, this is not an optimal solution.
 A very basic PC can easily cost over US $250.
-With multiple display screens needed for each store, many businesses simply cannot afford the cost of these setups.
+With multiple display screens needed for each store, many businesses simply cannot afford the cost of those setups.

 However, business owners can dramatically cut the costs associated with security camera displays.
 Business owners can cut costs by using a Raspberry Pi mini-computer instead of a standard PC unit to display live footage on a security camera monitor.
 The latest version of the Raspberry Pi mini computer, the Raspberry Pi 3 Model B+, costs around $30.
 To be fair, this device will end up costing you around US $100 once you purchase all needed accessories.
 Still, a price tag of US $100 is much more palatable than one of US $250, especially if your store needs multiple security camera monitors.

 Setting up surveillance footage streaming